Soso2509/ACIT4630-Project/README.md

 The first section, [How to Run](#how-to-run), contains a shortened version of how to setup and run the program features.
 However, we’ve experienced many irregularities between different machines and code iterations that we feel it’s necessary to have a more detailed description for how each step operates below, in the section [Instructions & Setup](#instructions--setup).
+Then you’ll be familiar with which folders are created, what goes where, and which commands does what.
+So, it’s all to prepare you for the unknown.

 Below that we have a more detailed description of how to create and run your own imitation learning model, under [Extra – Imitation Learning](#extra---imitation-learning).
-And then there’s more details about the data analytic programs we used under [Data Analysis Tools](#data-analysis-tools).
+And then there’s more details about the data analytic programs we’ve used under [Data Analysis Tools](#data-analysis-tools).

-We have also added a last section, [Problems and Issues](#problems-and-issues), which underlines some of the weird issues we’ve ran into.
-The issues all stem from the original library, as it has such a convoluted structure.
+And then there’s more details about the data analytic programs we’ve used under [Weird Problems and Issues](#problems-and-issues), which underlines some of the weird issues we’ve ran into.
+The issues all seem to stem from the original library, as it has such a convoluted and fragmented structure.

-Table of Content
+### Table of Content
 - [How to Run](#how-to-run)
   - [Setup](#setup)
   - [Training](#training)